Rahul-SNair/Rahul-SNair/README.md

-- 👋 Hi, I’m @Rahul Nair
-- 👀 I’m interested in cloud technology and AI data analyst
-- 🌱 I’m currently learning BCA
+I’m Rahul Nair , a passionate BCA student at KMM College of Arts and Science, with a keen interest in AI data analysis and AI projects.
+I’m always excited to explore the latest in tech news and dive into innovative AI projects.

 <!---